s5uishida/free5gc_ueransim_vpp_upf_dpdk_sample_config/README.md

 - [2025.05.04] Updated to UPG-VPP `v1.13.0`, free5GC `v4.0.1 (2025.04.27)` and UERANSIM `v3.2.7 (2025.04.28)`.
 Changed the VM environment from Virtualbox to Proxmox VE.
 - [2024.03.24] Updated to UPG-VPP `v1.12.0`.
-- [2023.11.10] Changed VPP-UPF from [oai-cn5g-upf-vpp](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-upf-vpp) to its base [travelping/upg-vpp](https://github.com/travelping/upg-vpp).
+- [2023.11.10] Changed from [oai-cn5g-upf-vpp](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-upf-vpp) to its base [travelping/upg-vpp](https://github.com/travelping/upg-vpp).
 - [2023.07.15] Enabled URR in `smfcfg.yaml`.
 - [2023.06.27] The SMF fixed on 2023.06.27 now works with oai-cn5g-upf-vpp `v1.5.1`, so I updated to free5GC `v3.3.0`.
 - [2023.06.15] Initial release.